How to Choose the Right Filter for Your HVAC System

 Filters are major components in an HVAC system.
 They are what enables the system to improve indoor air quality.
-Filters also provide the best defence against damage to the HVAC system by removing or capturing dirt, dust, pollen and a range of other allergens.
+Filters also provide the best defence against damage to the commercial rooftop HVAC repair and the whole HVAC system overall by removing or capturing dirt, dust, pollen and a range of other allergens.
 As a result of the kind of work they do, filters require to be changed frequently.
 But how do I choose an HVAC filter?

 The COVID pandemic has impacted even the HVAC industry.
 With increased concerns about the risk of infections and indoor air quality, the demand for filters has spiked.
 As a result, shoppers are targeting HVAC filters with a MERV (Minimum Efficiency Reporting Value) of 13 and higher.
 The rush to upgrade to HVAC system filters with a higher MERV rating has opened doors to practical discussions on what type of air filter is best for HVAC.
 If you are among the people wondering what HVAC filter should I use, this post is for you.
 The purpose of this post is to discuss the factors you should consider when searching for the best HVAC air filtration system.

 Factors to Consider Before Purchasing New Air Filter

 When searching for the right filters for your system, you have to think about particle-trapping efficiency.
 HVAC filters are available in varying grades of quality.
 Some are better than others.
 The best thing is there is a rating system to help you make the best decision.
 This system is known as the MERV rating.
 Is the higher the MERV rating better?
 The answer is yes.
 Just like with most ratings, a higher MERV rating means better quality.

 The MERV scale ranges from 1 to 20.
 For residential systems, the filters have a MERV rating of between 1 and 16.
 But what MERV rating should I use?

 - Low-Efficiency Filters (MERV 1 to 6)